 There are many reasons why you may need an attorney after a rollover accident.
 It does not cost you anything to talk with an attorney in our law firm.
 You may find that you have much to gain from hiring an attorney to help you with a rollover accident claim.

-Rollover Car Accident Statistics
+Rollover Car Accident Statistics in Baltimore, MD

 Rollover accidents are not as common as other types of motor vehicle accidents.
 However, they are more deadly.
 While rollover crashes account for under three percent of the total motor vehicle accidents, they account for just over one-third of the fatalities from motor vehicle accidents.